-On October 24, 2007, the Office of the Information and Privacy Commissioner of Ontario (IPC) received a letter of complaint from an organization relating to the deployment of video surveillance cameras throughout the Toronto Transit Commission's (ITC) mass transit system in Toronto, Ontario.
+On October 24, 2007, the Office of the Information and Privacy Commissioner of Ontario (IPC) received a letter of complaint from an organization relating to the deployment of video surveillance cameras throughout the Toronto Transit Commission's (TTC) mass transit system in Toronto, Ontario.
 The organization subsequently publicly identified itself as Privacy International, which is based in the United Kingdom.1

 The letter of complaint expressed the view that the TTC's use of video surveillance cameras contravened the privacy provisions of the Municipal Freedom of Information and Protection of Privacy Act (the Act).
 In their letter, Privacy International argued that the collection principles of the Act "are not being sufficiently attended to in that the collection is not necessary, that the scheme is being deployed without consideration to privacy and associated protocols, and with insufficient consideration regarding access powers."
-It argued that the program has been undertaken on the basis of crime prevention and crime detection despite the fact that there is no evidence that video surveillance on public transit systems significantly reduces the level of crime or the
+It argued that the program has been undertaken on the basis of crime prevention and crime detection despite the fact that there is no evidence that video surveillance on public transit systems significantly reduces the level of crime or the threat of terrorist attacks.

-1 The letter of complaint has been posted to Privacy International's website: http://www.privacyinternational.org/issues/complaint_ttc_privacy.pdf threat of terrorist attacks.
 It also argued that studies indicate that video surveillance has a marginal impact on investigations and that video surveillance cameras are plagued with technological and management issues.
 Finally, Privacy International stated that the TTC had failed to respect legal requirements for public consultation, disclosure and establishment of a public interest case for its video surveillance system.
 In order to address these issues, this privacy complaint file was opened (MC07-68), and an investigation commenced.

-Before outlining the investigation of this complaint, I will first provide background information on the privacy implications of video surveillance cameras and the manner in which these issues have been addressed by my office over the years.
+Before outlining the investigation of this complaint, I will first provide background information on the privacy implications of video surveillance cameras and the manner in which these issues have been addressed by my office, over the years.
 I will also include a discussion of the research on the effectiveness of video surveillance, since this is a pivotal issue in this investigation.
-For those who may only be interested in the investigation itself, please proceed directly to that part of the report dealing with the specifics of the investigation, beginning on page 74.
+For those who may only be interested in the investigation itself, please proceed directly to that part of the report dealing with the specifics of the investigation, beginning on page 15.